filyjunior/IntroApp/README.md

 # IntroApp
 IntroApp is a sample Xamarin app.
+Contains two pages:
-Contains IntroPage and ConditionsPage.
+IntroPage and ConditionsPage.